MarinaShmovganets/lighthouse/docs/configuration.md

 The passes property controls how to load the requested URL and what information to gather about the page while loading.
 Each entry in the passes array represents one load of the page (e.g. 4 entries in `passes` will load the page 4 times), so be judicious about adding multiple entries here to avoid extending run times.

-Along with the basic settings on how long to wait for the page to load and whether to record a trace file you'll find a list of **gatherers** to use.
+Each `passes` entry defines basic settings such as how long to wait for the page to load and whether to record a trace file.
+Additionally a list of **gatherers** to use is defined per pass.
 Gatherers can read information from the page to generate artifacts which are later used by audits to provide you with a Lighthouse report.
 For more information on implementing a custom gatherer and the role they play in building a Lighthouse report, refer to the [recipes](https://github.com/GoogleChrome/lighthouse/blob/master/docs/recipes/custom-audit).
+Also note that `artifacts.devtoolsLogs` will be automatically populated for every pass.
+Gatherers also have access to this data within the `afterPass` as `traceData.devtoolsLog` (However, most will find the higher-level `traceData.networkRecords` more useful).

 #### Example